IMRAAN2005/19AI307_JAVA/Module-02/DAY-3/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a Single Array using Java
+Program to implement a Smallest Element in an Array
-Developed by:
+Developed by: SHAIK MAHAMMAD IMRAAN
-RegisterNumber:
+RegisterNumber:  212223100053
 */
 ```